-Hello everyone…and a very happy and blessed Wednesday to you all!
-What a beautiful day outside my office window!
+Hello everyone…what a beautiful day outside my office window!
 Praise God that He is truly with us at all times…and praise Him…that He has the power to do all things…to make the rain fall, while bringing light into darkness!
 As we begin our time together, I pray that we will once more be reminded; that our God is greater and more powerful, than anything we may experience in this life…Amen!!

 This morning, as I’ve been sitting here…listening to some music, while looking out my window to another beautiful day; God began to remind me of a power that can truly go way beyond any so-called power of a circumstance.
 Isn’t it amazing, as to how a circumstance can seem so overpowering…to the place, where we seem to think that nothing could ever be greater than what we are facing at the time?